Stock Quote

 Based on the strategy laid out in 3 above, the Capcom Group will focus on the following areas in the next fiscal year:

-For the next fiscal year, the Group will focus on the following points based on the strategy laid out in 3 above.
+For the next fiscal year, the Company will focus on the following points based on the strategy laid out in 3 above.

 A. Digital Contents business